 When the transformation f generates an infinite group, we can also say that f has infinite order.
-The order of the identical transformation is 1 by definition, and the group it generates consists of only one element and is referred to as the trivial group.
+The order of the identical transformation is 1 by definition, and the group it generates consists of only one element and is called the trivial group.
 An involutive transformation generates a group of order 2, consisting of itself and the identity.